highweb/web-wiki/git.md

 # or, if you want to leave it in your working tree
 git rm --cached <asubmodule>
 rm -rf .git/modules/<asubmodule>

+# Rename/move a submodule:
+git mv A B # to relocate its working tree and to adjust the paths in the .gitmodules file. git submodule sync
 ```

 ## Clear working directory